 This is the only Human Rights and Diplomacy programme in the world taught in partnership with the leading training body of the United Nations: the United Nations Institute for Training and Research (UNITAR).
-During this one-year Master’s, you will be taught both by top human rights researchers using academic work they have published, and by experienced human rights practitioners from the UN.

 Rare opportunity to apply, with UNITAR’s tailored support and guidance, for highly desirable, hard-to-get internships in the UN Agencies.